 Horizontal partitioning (sharding)

-Figure 1 shows an overview of horizontal partitioning or sharding.
+Figure 1 shows horizontal partitioning or sharding.
 In this example, product inventory data is divided into shards based on the product key.
 Each shard holds the data for a contiguous range of shard keys (A-G and H-Z), organized alphabetically.
 Sharding spreads the load over more computers, which reduces contention and improves performance.

-Figure 1.
-Horizontally partitioning (sharding) data based on a partition key
+Figure 1 - Horizontally partitioning (sharding) data based on a partition key.

-Figure 2.
-Vertically partitioning data by its pattern of use
+Figure 2 - Vertically partitioning data by its pattern of use.

 Vertical partitioning operates at the entity level within a data store, partially normalizing an entity to break it down from a wide item to a set of narrow items.
 It is ideally suited for column-oriented data stores such as HBase and Cassandra.
 If the data in a collection of columns is unlikely to change, you can also consider using column stores in SQL Server.

-Figure 3.
-Functionally partitioning data by bounded context or subdomain
+Figure 3 - Functionally partitioning data by bounded context or subdomain.

 This partitioning strategy can help reduce data access contention across different parts of a system.